The Office of the Supreme Leader

 A: If the quantity of the juice derived from a few ripe grapes is so insignificant that it disappears in the juice of the raw grapes so that it cannot be called the juice of ripe grapes, it is ḥalāl.
 But, if only the ripe grapes are boiled on the fire, then it is ḥarām to drink the juice.

-Q 304: Is it permissible to use white alcohol for disinfecting the hands and medical equipment, like thermometers etc., or their use in medical work and treatment by doctors?
-White alcohol is an alcohol used for medical purposes and is also fit for consumption.
+Q 304: Is it permissible to use white alcohol for disinfecting the hands and medical equipment, like thermometers, or to use them for medical purposes and treatment by doctors?
 Are prayers valid in clothes on which a drop or more of this alcohol has fallen?

 Q 305: There is a substance called ‘kafīr’ which is used in food and medical industries, and during fermentation 5% to 8% alcohol is found in the produced material, and this small quantity of alcohol does not cause any kind of intoxication.
 Is there any problem from the shar‘ī viewpoint in using this substance?

-Q 307: What is the rule concerning the soft drinks available in the market, including soft drinks produced within the country, e.g. Coca Cola, Pepsi, with the knowledge that some of the ingredients are imported and it is probable that they may contain alcohol?
+Q 307: What is the rule concerning the soft drinks available in the market, including soft drinks produced within the country, with the knowledge that some of the ingredients are imported and it is probable that they may contain alcohol?

 Q 308: Basically, is it necessary, while purchasing food items from a non-Muslim, to investigate whether the hand of its seller or the person preparing it has touched it, or whether he uses alcohol in preparing it?